-Haiku - Big Spruce
+Haiku - Blue

-a haiku with big spruce for Joanna Macy
+with big blue spruce for Joanna Macy

 HOW SUNSET STOOD STILL